-The referee will not caution the Kickboxer again for the same offence.
+The referee will not caution the kickboxer again for the same offence.
 An official warning will follow a third caution for the same foul.
-If a referee thinks that an offence has been committed without their knowledge, they will have to consult the judges.
+If a referee thinks that an offence has been committed without his knowledge, he will call time and consult the judges.